intro

 FROM purchases;

-is NULL, treat it as 0
+This ensures if price or tax is NULL, treat it as 0 in the addition operation.

 Summary

-values in PostgreSQL.
-Those methods lead to the same outcomes as ISNULL
+By using COALESCE, CASE expressions, or NULLIF, you can effectively handle NULL values in PostgreSQL.
+Those methods lead to the same outcomes as ISNULL in other systems.

-values in PostgreSQL becomes easier with a visual database client like DbVisualizer.
+As shown here, dealing with NULL values in PostgreSQL becomes easier with a visual database client like DbVisualizer.
 This is a fully-featured database client that supports multiple DBMS technologies, offers advanced query optimization capabilities, and can generate ERD-type schemas with a few clicks.
 Try it for free, and until next time.